 Birthday Boy Virat Kohli & Anushka Sharma Chill In Bhutan; Their Photos Are Every Trekker's Delight!

 Virat Kohli and Anushka Sharma are currently on a vacation in Bhutan.
-As the Indian skipper turns a year older today, fans have been showering him with love and birthday on social media.
+As the Indian skipper turns a year older today, fans have been showering him with love and birthday wishes on social media.
 An overwhelmed Virat took to his Instagram page to share a picture with wife Anushka and thanked everyone for their kind wishes.

 Scroll down to read all about it.